AlchemyCMS/alchemy-guides/guides/elements.md

 ~~~

 ::: tip
-Not all essences have wrapper tags.
-A list of all essence views are [here](https://github.com/AlchemyCMS/alchemy_cms/tree/master/app/views/alchemy/essences).
+Not all ingredients have wrapper tags.
+A list of all ingredient views are [here](https://github.com/AlchemyCMS/alchemy_cms/tree/master/app/views/alchemy/ingredients).
 :::

 ## Translating elements

-Element and content names are passed through Rails' [I18n](http://guides.rubyonrails.org/i18n.html) library.
+Element and ingredient names are passed through Rails' [I18n](http://guides.rubyonrails.org/i18n.html) library.
 You can translate them in your `config/locales` language yml file.

 ~~~ yaml